 Vaccines are designed to generate an immune response that will protect the vaccinated individual during future exposures to the disease.
 Individual immune systems, however, are different enough that in some cases, a person’s immune system will not generate an adequate response.
-As a result, he or she will not be effectively protected after immunization.
+Therefore, he or she will not be effectively protected after immunization.

 That said, the effectiveness of most vaccines is high.
 After receiving the second dose of the MMR vaccine (measles, mumps and rubella) or the standalone measles vaccine, 99.7% of vaccinated individuals are immune to measles.
 The inactivated polio vaccine offers 99% effectiveness after three doses.
 The varicella (chickenpox) vaccine is between 85% and 90% effective in preventing all varicella infections, but 100% effective in preventing moderate and severe chicken pox.

 Currently, the U.S. childhood vaccination schedule for children between birth and six years of age recommends immunizations for 14 different diseases.
-Some parents worry that this number seems high, particularly since some of the diseases being vaccinated against are now extremely rare in the United States.
+Some parents worry this number seems high, particularly since some vaccine-preventable diseases are now extremely rare in the United States.

-Each disease for which vaccinations are recommended, however, can causes serious illness or death in unvaccinated populations, and might quickly begin to appear again if vaccination rates dropped.
-The United States has seen mumps outbreaks in recent years since vaccination rates have dropped, with severe complications and hospitalizations required for some patients.
+Each disease for which vaccinations are recommended can cause serious illness or death in unvaccinated populations, and could quickly begin to appear again if vaccination rates dropped.
+The United States has seen mumps outbreaks in recent years, since vaccination rates have dropped, with severe complications and hospitalizations required for some patients.
 And before the introduction of the Hib (Haemophilus Influenzae Type b) vaccine, Hib meningitis affected more than 12,000 American children annually, killing 600 and leaving many others with seizures, deafness, and developmental disabilities.
-After introduction of the vaccine, the number of deaths from Hib dropped to fewer than 10 per year.
+After the vaccine was introduced, the number of deaths from Hib dropped to fewer than 10 per year.

 Each vaccine on the schedule continues to be recommended because of the risks posed by wild infection.